SFDO-Tooling/CumulusCI/docs/managed_2gp.rst

 2GP package uploads are performed by the ``create_package_version`` task.
-If the built-in configuration used by ``upload_2gp_beta`` does not suit the needs of your project - for example, if you want to increment version numbers differently, or build an org-dependent package - you can customize the options for that task in ``upload_2gp_beta`` or invoke the task directly.
+If the built-in configuration used by ``upload_2gp_beta`` does not suit the needs of your project - for example, if you want to increment version numbers differently, or build a package with the Skip Validation option - you can customize the options for that task in ``upload_2gp_beta`` or invoke the task directly.

 To learn more about the available options, run

 .. code-block:: console

     $ cci task info create_package_version

-CumulusCI can also create org-dependent and skip-validation packages when configured with the appropriate options.

 Handling Unpackaged Metadata